-Why clean out a nestbox: Unlike House Wrens, Bluebirds will not typically clean out old nests by themselves.
+WHY CLEAN A NESTBOX: Unlike House Wrens, Bluebirds will not typically clean out old nests by themselves.
 They may build a nest on top of another previously used nest, but this may promote disease and parasite infestation, and increase the likelihood that a predator will be able to reach in and nab eggs/nestlings that are closer to the entrance hole.
 The detritus can also attract fire ants, and accumulated feather dander can make the interior dusty, especially when older fledglings are exercising their wings.
 Also, most birds won't use a box filled to the top with House Wren sticks.
-(The presence of a used House Wren nest may actually encourage House Wrens to renest, which not all trail monitors consider desirable.)
+(The presence of a used House Wren nest may actually encourage House Wrens to re-nest, which not all trail monitors consider desirable.)
 Cleaning out a nestbox after each use enables monitors to know whether a box is used again, and by what species.

 In my opinion, you should remove used nests as soon as the young fledge (birds in the North begin another clutch an average of 17 days later, in the South 26 days.)
 I like to remove nests right after fledging to avoid the common mistake of removing a new nest.
 A used bluebird nest may be clean (little or no fecal material) and is often flattened (versus having a formed cup.)

 Be aware that for most species, incubation does not begin until a full clutch is laid (so all young will hatch close together).
 The nest may not be regularly attended until that time, so do not assume it is abandoned!